varnish/Varnish-Cache/doc/sphinx/users-guide/run_security.rst

 Command line arguments
 ----------------------

-The top level security decisions is taken on and from the command line, in order to make them invulnerable to subsequent manipulation.
+The top-level security decisions are taken on and from the command line, in order to make them invulnerable to subsequent manipulation.

 The important decisions to make are: